psvishnu91/numerai/README.md

 1. Max leverage constraint $|w|_1 < L^{max}$.
 As we increase leverage, we can
    get higher returns for the same risk (defined by stddev).
 Also higher leverage allows us to take higher risks. ![](assets/images/readme/cvx_risk_retn_leverage_max.svg)
 2. Set max leverage and max risk as constraints and optimise return.
+Here we show optimal asset allocations for different maximum leverage for a fixed max risk.
    ![](assets/images/readme/cvx_allocn_fixed_risk.svg)
 3. Market neutral constraint.
 We want the portfolio returns to be uncorrelated with the market returns. $m^T \Sigma w = 0$  where $m_i$ is the capitalisation of the asset